Winter Preparation • UK

 When to start (UK)

-The window is late summer to early autumn: remove honey supers, assess stores, treat for varroa (as per label), and ensure a strong, healthy cluster before cold sets in.
+Late summer to early autumn.
+Remove honey supers, assess stores, treat for varroa (as per label), and ensure a strong, healthy cluster before cold sets in.

 Target stores & feeding

-• Target stores: Many UK beekeepers aim for ~18–20 kg of honey/syrup in the brood area (local forage and hive type vary).
+• Target stores: Many UK beekeepers aim for ~18–20 kg of sealed stores in the brood area (local forage and hive type vary).

 Important: Remove honey supers (including Flow supers) before applying any chemical treatment.
 Do not feed through Flow frames.